 Who are United Way's partners in fighting these tough, local issues?

-United Way is creating pathways out of poverty by investing in 323 programs at 173 nonprofit partner agencies who further our three goals of: Stabilizing Families, Helping Children Succeed, and Empowering Healthy Lives.
+United Way is creating pathways out of poverty by investing in 323 programs at 173 nonprofit partner agencies who further our three goals of: Safety Net and Education/Jobs.
 View our partners.

 Where can I go for help?

 United Way 2-1-1™ can connect you to over 40,000 community resources—from job training programs and childcare to counseling services and financial assistance.
 Staffed by trained professionals, this free, confidential help line is available 24/7.